pavinjosdev/lmde-system-recovery/README.md

 4. In the disk partitioning page, choose automated install and check the options:

-- LUKS encryption & LVM
+- LVM
-- Btrfs
+- Encryption (LUKS)
+- Format disk using btrfs

 ## Manual install